 To gently remove stubborn or stuck-on residue, use a dry cloth or a soft brush to scrub the surface.
 Don’t worry if some discoloration remains; it’s normal for a well-seasoned pizza stone.

-If there are stubborn stains or grease on the stone, create a salt paste by mixing water and coarse salt.
+If stubborn stains or grease are on the stone, create a salt paste by mixing water and coarse salt.
 Spread the paste on the affected areas and let it sit for a few minutes.

 Then, scrub gently with a soft brush or cloth.
 Once clean, wipe away any excess salt residue.